-However, the glacierization is only 2 % of the watershed area, it was chosen, because the study wants not only to analyze the contribution of glacier melt water in the highly glacierized head-watersheds, but it also wants to analyze the influence of ice-melt in the downstrate regions where we also analyze the influence of ice-melt in the downstream regions, where usually people live and use water.
-Despite scarce data availability the successful application of a coupled modeling approach with RCM outputs and a process-oriented glacier and hydrological model can be demonstrated.
+The basin is only 2 % glacierized as of 1970.
+Nevertheless it was chosen, because the study wants not only to analyze the contribution of glacier melt water in the highly glacierized head watersheds.
+It also wants to analyze the influence of ice melt in the downstream regions, where usually people live and use water.
+Despite scarce data availability (Supplement Table S1 shows details of the observed meteorological and discharge data at the stations illustrated in Fig. 1) the successful application of a coupled modeling approach with RCM outputs and a process-oriented glacier and hydrological model can be demonstrated.